-K.

-OTHER MATTERS
+K. OTHER MATTERS

-1. Class Actions
+1. Class Actions.
 If this action is a putative class action, the parties are to act diligently and begin discovery immediately so that the motion for class certification can be filed expeditiously.
-A motion for class certification must be filed not later than 120 days from the date initially set for the scheduling conference, unless the Court orders otherwise.
+A motion for class certification must be filed not later than one hundred and twenty (120) days from the date initially set for the scheduling conference, unless the Court orders otherwise.

-2. ERISA Cases (Benefits Claims)
+- 2. ERISA Cases (Benefits Claims).
 The Court will hear motions to determine the standard of review, whether discovery will be permitted, and the scope of the administrative record.
 Counsel are discouraged from filing motions for summary judgment or partial summary judgment on any other issue.
 If they choose to do so, they must distinguish Kearney v.
 Standard Insurance Co., 175 F.3d 1084, 1093-95 (9th Cir.
-1999) (en banc) in the moving papers and explain why summary judgment is not precluded.
+1999) in the moving papers and explain why summary judgment is not precluded.
 The parties may receive a scheduling conference order as a matter of course.
 Because the ordinary pretrial and trial schedule does not apply to these ERISA cases, the parties need only submit a joint status report identifying any special issues that should be considered.
 The parties should proceed with the preparation of the administrative record and briefing without delay upon service of the complaint.
 A court trial, ordinarily limited to oral argument on the administrative record, will be scheduled within six (6) months from the filing of the original complaint, unless good cause for additional time is shown in the status report.
-If the Court concludes that the decision would not benefit from oral argument, the matter may be submitted for decision on the papers.

-3. Bankruptcy Appeals.
-Counsel must comply with the Notice Regarding Appeal from Bankruptcy Court issued at the time the appeal is filed in the district court.
+If the Court concludes that the decision would not benefit from oral argument, the matter may be submitted for decision on the papers. - Bankruptcy Appeals.
+Counsel must comply with the Notice Regarding 3.
+Appeal from Bankruptcy Court issued at the time the appeal is filed in the district court.
 The matter is deemed under submission on the filing of the appellant's reply brief.
 The Court considers bankruptcy appeals on the papers and usually does not set these matters for hearing.

-CONSEQUENCES FOR NONCOMPLIANCE WITH THIS ORDER.
+CONSEQUENCES FOR NON-COMPLIANCE WITH THIS ORDER L.

-If, without satisfactory explanation, counsel fail to file the required Joint Rule 26(f) Report or the required pretrial documents, fail to appear at any scheduled proceeding, or otherwise fail to comply with the Court's Orders or rules, the Court shall take any action it deems appropriate, including: (i) dismissal of the case for failure to prosecute, if the failure occurs on the part of the plaintiff; (ii) striking the answer resulting in default if such failure occurs on the part of the defendant; and/or (iii) imposing monetary sanctions against the offending party and counsel.
+If, without satisfactory explanation, counsel fail to file the required Joint Rule 26(f) Report or the required pretrial documents, fail to appear at any scheduled proceeding, or otherwise fail to comply with the Court's Orders or rules, the Court shall take any action it deems appropriate, including: (i) dismissal of the case for

+1 failure to prosecute, if the failure occurs on the part of the plaintiff; (ii) striking the

+2 answer resulting in default if such failure occurs on the part of the defendant; and/or

+3 (iii) imposing monetary sanctions against the offending party and counsel.

+4

-IT IS SO ORDERED.
+5 IT IS SO ORDERED.

+6 Datada Amiil 16, 2024

+7 Dated: April 16, 2024

+8 HON.
+WESLEY L. HSU

+9 UNITED STATES DISTRICT JUDGE

+10

+11

+12

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24

+25

+26

+27